Skip to main content

 High food safety standards

-San Marino follows Italian and EU food safety regulations.
-Restaurants maintain high hygiene standards.
-Street food is safe and fresh.
+San Marino follows Italian and EU food safety rules.
+Restaurants keep hygiene standards high, and street food is fresh and safe to eat.

 LOW